Feb 9, 2021

 - Rental cars : When renting a car.

-- Buying a car : You will be required to show proof of insurance when buying a used car or a new car.
+- Buying a car : You will be required to show proof when buying a used car or a new car.

 - Registration : When registering a car.